xnuinside/fakeme/docs/start.rst

 .. code-block:: python

-    from fakeme import RunGenerator
+    from fakeme import Fakeme

-RunGenerator - main class that you need to call to run data generation.
+Fakeme - main class that you need to call to run data generation.

 Minimal that you need to provide to Generator is a **tables_list** argument.